janvirathi/janvirathi/README.md

 - 👋 Hi, I’m @janvirathi
-- 👀 I’m interested in POWER
+- 👀 I’m interested in Cyber Security
 - 🌱 GUESS WHAT?
 I'm still learning
 - 📫 How to reach me janvirathee10@gmail.com